 Richelle Monaghan joined Laurier in 2012 as the Head of Science Programming for the Bachelor of Arts and Science (BASc) in Public Health, and was cross-appointed with the Department of Biology in 2014.

 She obtained her PhD in Biology at the University of Waterloo in 2011 by developing cell culture models to study intracellular fungal parasites.
 During graduate school, Monaghan also obtained her Certificate in University Teaching, and taught Human Anatomy and Neuroanatomy to Biomedical Science and Kinesiology majors.
 She continues to balance her goals to pursue both cell culture and pedagogical research.
+Her interest in teaching, learning and educational leadership inspired further education.
+In addition to her full-time role at Laurier, Monaghan is currently a full-time doctoral candidate at the University of Western Ontario with a focus on experiential learning in higher education (anticipated completion 2021).

 Prior to graduate school, Monaghan was in private practice for 15 years as a regulated health care provider with a clinical focus on acute and chronic pain management.